Michael Cochez

 Home

-I am an Assistant Professor in the Learning and Reasoning group (formerly part of the Knowledge Representation and Reasoning group) at the Vrije Universiteit Amsterdam.
-The subjects covered in my research are related to
+I am an Assistant Professor in the Learning and Reasoning group at the Vrije Universiteit Amsterdam.
+I also have my own consultancy business.

 • Machine Learning and Graphs